10 Best Things to Do in Zion National Park

 Distance: 3.7 miles / 6.0 km

-Near the Kolob Canyons entrance in the northern parts of Zion is a little local waterfall hike that has received its fair share of attention on social media over the years.
+Near the Kolob Canyons entrance of Zion National Park is a little local waterfall hike that has received its fair share of attention on social media over the years.

 4. Antelope Canyon Tour